 If you know the cheapest breakdown cover using my method above of combining cheap new customer deals and cashback discounts, you’ll be able to work out whether the breakdown cover in the package is worth the cost when compared to other packages or insurance policies which don’t include the breakdown cover.

 Averse To Switching But Still Want To Save?

 I call it haggling but don’t be daunted by this.
 Simply ring up and ask your existing provider for a discount.
-Breakdown firms are known to easily give good deals if simply you ask for them or tell them you want to cancel
+If you tell them you want to cancel they are known to easily offer good deals to keep your custom.

 This lazy approach will save you money on your renewal quote but you probably won’t get the best saving on par with a new customer deal and you won’t get the added benefit of cashback.